makhlaghi/tifaa/README.md

 Input options:
 --------------

-If you type `tifaa -h`, a full list of options will be displayed.
-Here is a short explanation:
+If you type `tifaa -h`, a full list of options will be displayed and explained.
+Here is a short summary.

 Options that don't run `tifaa`:
 * `-h`: Print the help to explain all the options.